 - Comfort her.
 Tell her stories about your early adolescent years.
 Let her know that this happens to absolutely everyone, and she’ll be okay in the end.
 You could also boost your compliments toward her.
 Try saying that you’ve noticed how well the changes going on with her body suit her.
 Or, tell her that she’s becoming more confident and transforming into a young lady.

-Asheville Academy for Girls accepts young girls ages 10-14.
+Asheville Academy accepts young girls ages 10-14.
 This is the age range that your daughter will most likely be experiencing great changes in her body.
 We can help your daughter through this difficult time with our caring staff and excellent therapeutical services.
 Call today, at 800-264-8709, to talk to one of our staff members!